mikeshulman/narya/README.md

 Narya cannot read and parse an entire file yet, and doesn't understand any kind of commands or directives.
 Thus, one still has to interact with it as an OCaml library.
 However, there is a parser for terms which can be used to write them in a convenient way.

-The parser supports arbitrary mixfix operations with associativities and precedences, although at present these have to be defined in OCaml.
+The parser supports arbitrary mixfix operations with associativities and precedences, although at present these have to be defined (like everything else) using the OCaml interface.
 We prefer to say "tightness" instead of "precedence", to indicate that higher numbers bind more tightly.
-Tightnesses are floating-point numbers; ∞ and −∞ are used internally for certain built-in notations, and NaN is used for "closed" notations (those that start and end with a symbol rather than a term) which don't need a tightness.
+Tightnesses are floating-point values; ∞ and −∞ are reserved for internal use, while NaN is used for "closed" notations (those that start and end with a symbol rather than a term) which can occur anywhere and thus don't need a tightness.
+More generally, notations can be either left-closed or left-open, and either right-closed or right-open, and tightness and associativity are only relevant on the open side(s).
 The built-in notations are:

+- `( M )` -- Parentheses for grouping (a closed notation).
 - `Type` -- The unique universe (currently we have type-in-type).
 - `M N` -- Function application (left-associative).
 - `x ↦ M` -- Lambda-abstraction.
 The unicode ↦ can be replaced by ASCII `|->`.